bemined/TaskviewsGenesis/README.md

 - **One:** exactly one task view assignment.
 - **More than one:** packages having more than one task view assignment.

-**The distribution of all CRAN task views related packages**
+**The distribution of all CRAN task views related packages:**
 <p align="center"><img src="img/tviews_freq_v1.png" width="90%" alt="The distribution of all CRAN task views related packages"></p>

-**The distribution of all CRAN task views versus unique CRAN task views**
+**The distribution of all CRAN task views versus unique CRAN task views:**
 <p align="center"><img src="img/tviews_freq_all_vs_unique.png" width="90%" alt="all CRAN task views vs. unique CRAN task views"></p>

 ## Examples of D3 forceNetwork for CRAN Task Views